RedHatProductSecurity/deplist/README.md

 ```

-You also need rbenv installed.
-Any installed ruby versions will be used as backups from starting with system ruby (if available), and then from newest to oldest.
+Also supports `rbenv`.
+Any ruby versions installed with `rbenv` will be used as backups from starting with system ruby (if available), and then from newest to oldest.

 ## Command Line